-Data security is a major issue of today’s digital age.
+Data security is a major issue in today’s digital age.
 With hackers using sophisticated software and tools to creep through domains, it’s crucial that you prioritize the safety of your website right at the start.
-This way, you won’t be an easy target of cybercriminals.
+This way, you won’t be an easy target for cybercriminals.
 Plus, you can protect your information as well as your clients’.

 Here are some guidelines to help you create a secure business website:

 1. Identify What You Need to Publish

 First off, don’t post details online that you don’t want other people to steal and misuse, such as your Social Security Number (SSN).
 Your website will need the name of your company, the address, contact number, and even your name and email as the owner.
 However, you don’t need to include your home address, personal mobile number, and other data that aren’t relevant to your business.

 It’s so easy to perform a reverse phone lookup with Google.
 You just need to type in the number, and a list of people or companies associated with those digits pops up.
 It’s no cause for concern if a customer uses this search method to find your business, but it’s an entirely different situation if someone gets a hold of your number and uses it to stalk you.

 The service that enables organizations or individuals to create a website or web page on the Internet is called web hosting.
 Companies in this industry provide the tools necessary for the creation and publication of the domain.
 Data on the sites are stored on servers that have massive computing capacities.
 It’s vital that you find a secure web host so as not to endanger the information you have on your pages.

 These are the features that potential web hosts must have: